phinaliumz/jira-mcp/README.md

 ## Example `.vscode/mcp.json`

 Below is an example configuration for VS Code integration.
-This will prompt you for your Jira credentials and OpenAI API key, then launch the MCP server:
+This will prompt you for your Jira credentials and OpenAI API key, then launch the MCP server using the npm script:

 ```jsonc
 {